laamdomai-sudo/100Hires_project/research/youtube-transcripts/tommy-clark.md

 ## Personal Note

 Tommy’s strategy is refreshingly practical.
 He doesn’t promise viral hacks—he offers a system built on consistency, structure, and genuine value.
 The content funnel approach solves the tension every B2B creator faces: how to grow an audience *and* generate revenue without sacrificing one for the other.
-The emphasis on *savable frameworks* and *hot takes* speaks to what actually works in 2025’s LinkedIn environment—utility and opinion, not fluff.
-For any founder or marketer looking to turn LinkedIn into a predictable lead channel, this is a ready-to-implement blueprint.